 - Jurassic Park River Adventure an entertaining boat ride followed by an 85-foot drop ends

 - Jurassic Park Discovery Center watching a raptor egg hatch is the fun highlight

 - Pteranodon Flyers only those who are between 36 and 56 inches (91 and 140 cm) or those with a child of that height may ride

 - Camp Jurassic prehistoric playground

 A new Jurassic World coaster has recently started being constructed in this area.
-Rumoured to be a high thrill coaster with an anticipated 2021 opening.
+Rumored to be a high thrill coaster with an anticipated 2021 opening.

 The Wizarding World of Harry Potter™ – Hogsmeade

-The Wizarding World of Harry Potter opened June 18, 2010 at Islands of Adventure.
+The Wizarding World of Harry Potter opened June 18, 2010, at Islands of Adventure.
 The area is themed around Hogsmeade and was the first part of the Wizarding World.
-There are a selection of shops, bars and restaurants all themed around the books.
+There is a selection of shops, bars and restaurants all themed around the books.
 Take your time when visiting Hogsmeade as there is a lot to discover.
 The big attractions in the land are:

 - Harry Potter and the Forbidden Journey after touring the dramatic reconstruction of Hogwarts soar through the grounds on a bench.
 An incredibly impressive attraction.